Søvik, Haram

-Søvik is a village and a regional service center in Ålesund Municipality in Møre og Romsdal county, Norway.
-It is located in the northwestern part of Ålesund Municipality, along the sea, just southeast of the islands of Bjørnøya and Terøya.
-The area was part of the municipality of Borgund until 1965 and then it was part of Haram Municipality until 2020 when it joined Ålesund.
+Søvik is a village and a regional service center in Haram Municipality in Møre og Romsdal county, Norway.
+It is located in the mainland part of Haram Municipality, along the sea, just southeast of the islands of Bjørnøya and Terøya.

-The 0.84 km2 village has a population (2018) of 1,001 and a population density of 1194 PD/km2.
-The main church for Søvik is Hamnsund Church, located just outside the village in Hamnsund.
+The 0.84 km2 village has a population (2024) of 1,003 and a population density of 1194 PD/km2.
+The main church for Søvik is Hamnsund Church, located just outside the nearby village in Hamnsund.

 Søvik is a service center for the population in the nearby smaller villages of Hamnsund and Gamlem, as well as the islands of Bjørnøya and Terøya.
 These services include the Søvik skule.
 The main industries of Søvik are fishing, shipyards, and the provision of public and commercial services.
 Local companies are the STX Norway Offshore AS, Mørenot, Coop, Spar, and Mix.

+The village area was part of the old Borgund Municipality until 1965 when it joined Haram Municipality.
+In 2020, it became part of Ålesund Municipality.
+Then in 2024, it became part of Haram Municipality once again.